 Why does Fannie Mae have properties for sale?

 Fannie Mae works with mortgage servicers, housing counselors and other partners to help homeowners prevent and avoid foreclosure.
-Through KnowYourOptions.com and the Fannie Mae Mortgage Help Centers, Fannie Mae offers assistance directly to homeowners so they can understand their options to avoid foreclosure.
+Through KnowYourOptions.com, Fannie Mae offers assistance directly to homeowners so they can understand their options to avoid foreclosure.
 However, sometimes it is unavoidable.
 When foreclosures occur on mortgages in which Fannie Mae is the owner/investor, our goal is to sell properties in a timely manner in order to minimize the impact on the community.
 Additionally, Fannie Mae may acquire ownership of properties through a deed-in-lieu of foreclosure – a transaction in which the homeowner (mortgage borrower) voluntarily transfers the ownership of the property (the title and all property associated with it) to the owner of the mortgage in exchange for a release of their mortgage loan and payments.

 What is Fannie Mae doing to support the housing recovery and mortgage finance system?

 Visit the Fannie Mae Progress site for more on how we enable families to buy, refinance, or rent a home.

 What is HomePath?

 HomePath is the branding used for all Fannie Mae-owned properties — anytime you see something labeled "HomePath", it has to do with the sale of our Fannie Mae-owned properties.
 For example, HomePath.com is our website, where homebuyers and real estate professionals can get detailed information on our listings.

 What kinds of properties are available on HomePath.com?